 - 20. Five points to note from the definition are as follows: - Consideration can be in the form of a payment or an action or forbearance (agreement not to exercise a right).
-Consideration can also be in money or money's worth.9 For ease of reference, this statement limits discussion to payments of money. - A voluntary payment can be consideration. - To be consideration, a payment must be made "in respect of, in response to, or for the inducement of", a supply.
+Consideration can also be in money or money's worth.
+This is illustrated in Example | Tauira 5, variation 1b.
+However, for ease of reference, this statement mostly limits discussion to payments of money. - A voluntary payment can be consideration. - To be consideration, a payment must be made "in respect of, in response to, or for the inducement of", a supply. - To be consideration, a payment does not need to be made by the recipient of the supply. - A payment made as an unconditional gift to a non-profit body is not consideration.